kim-nguyenkhn/FluppyCat/README.md

 # FluppyCat

+Fluppy Cat is inspired by the infamous Flappy Bird app.

-Special thanks to Trang Tran for creating all the game's original assets.
+Special thanks to [Trang Tran](http://trangerthings.com/) for creating all the game's original assets.

 ![FluppyCat demo](demo.gif "FluppyCat demo")